isabelstoddart/AnimationGame/README.md

 # AnimationGame

-This is an interactive game made by me and two group members for an undergrad animation class at UT.
+This is an interactive game made by me and two group members for an undergrad animation class at UT Austin.

 For this project I created the Enemy class, the EnemyCollection class, and the stars in the background.